Vouchers Don’t Work in Rural Areas

 Of the most rural states, only 3 (Oklahoma, Mississippi and Arkansas) currently have voucher programs.
 This demonstrates that despite a highly-conservative political environment in many rural states, there is no local push to create school voucher programs in many places given the fiscal and logistical challenges.

 Unlike the typical suburban middle class or urban family, rural families have few access points to schools other than their local public schools.
-The 2011-12 federal Schools and Staffing Survey indicated that 74 percent of students in urban schools had the option of enrolling in another nearby school but that only 21 percent of rural students had that same ability.
+The 2011-12 federal Schools and Staffing Survey indicated that in states with school choice programs, 74 percent of students in urban schools had the option of enrolling in another nearby school, compared to only 21 percent of rural students.
 That percentage is even smaller for students in remote rural areas.
 For rural states like Montana, adequately financing the public schools is already difficult.
 Even charter schools, which are financed through public revenues, have yet to flourish in many rural areas.

 Barriers to Voucher Programs in Rural Areas